 With my usual impeccable timing, I’ve just taken over a small web design agency with a long history, based in Waipu in Northland.
 The handover was mere days after the lockdown came into effect.

-In her own words, Jan Malone tells her story of computer programming back in the 1970s before starting Action Web in the “Wild West” days of the internet.
+In her own words, Jan Malone tells her story of computer programming back in the 1970s before starting Action Web Design in the “Wild West” days of the internet.

 History of Action Web Design